 C'mon be a good boy, and help a lady get off.

+Although A.D.
+Police has this dark serious cyberpunk mood throughout the three episodes, it fails in the crusade of expanding the Bubblegum Crisis universe.
+However, we can't deny they tried.
+Moreover, the series does succeed in adding more depth to the boomers and especially the A.D.
+Police department, which seems to be a joke in its original 1987 incarnation.
+Here, A.D.
+Police takes the job beyond the call of duty.
 Once the series was cancelled, Bubblegum Crash came a year after (1991) and was a direct sequel to the 1987 OVAs, leaving A.D.
 Police as a prequel or an alternate setting.
 Moreover, in 1998 Bubblegum Crisis Tokyo 2040 would be a brand new re-telling of the knight sabers story with the original characters but starting from scratch.
 The series ran for 26 episodes and it succeeded where the previous ones failed: character development.
 In addition, A.D.
 Police, the TV series, had a 12 episode run in 1999, but it fucking sucked.

 Anyway, We will be reviewing these sequels later.
 In the meantime, let's enjoy the A.D.
-Police video section below:
+Police video section below: The A.D.
+Police opening: "Love Me Tonight" by Lou Bonnevie: The Cyberpunk Collection trailer by Manga Entertainment: A.D.
+Police promo trailer by Manga Entertainment:

 Just so that we have a variety of OVAs in our humble blog, we'll move on from "so bad it's good" to "so good it should have had more episodes".

-Hyper Combat Unit Dangaio (破邪大星ダンガイオ Haja Taisei Dangaiō) is an anime OVA series produced and animated by AIC and Artmic and released in Japan in 1987.
+Hyper Combat Unit Dangaio (破邪大星ダンガイオーHaja Taisei Dangaiō) is an anime OVA series produced and animated by AIC and Artmic and released in Japan in 1987.
 The remaining episodes were released in 1988 & 1989 respectively.
 Dangaioh featured character designs by creator Toshiki Hirano, mechanical designs by Shoji Kawamori, and animation direction by Masami Ōbari.
 Moreover, much of the production crew from Fight!
 Iczer-1 worked on this series as well, on top of this, Mayumi Sho voices the protagonists of both series.

 Disclaimer: Today's review is based upon the latest officially available edition from the OVA, that is, the Blu-Ray released in Japan in 2016, which contains the original three episodes in Japanese language only, without the wrong subtitles from the first VHS edition by U.S Renditions, released in 1990 with only the first episode.
-After the demise of U.S. Renditions in the mid-1990s, Manga Entertainment re-released Dangaioh in 1996 as Dangaioh: Hyper Combat Unit, which was an English-dubbed compilation of episodes 2-3.
-For reasons unknown, episode 1 was omitted from this release.
-This incomplete version was re-released on DVD in 2003 and you can find it for around $60 dollars in used markets.
-However, my humble recommendation is that you look for the 2016 Blu Ray Japanese import edition, because it's simply the best in quality.
+After the demise of U.S. Renditions in the mid-1990s, Manga Entertainment re-released Dangaioh in 1996 as Dangaioh: Hyper Combat Unit,

 Beautiful heroic ladies.